NaveenKumar022/CRUD-OPERATION-WEB-APPLICATION/README.md

 - Modify User: Existing user details can be modified directly from the table.

 - Delete User: Users can be deleted from the system with a simple click.

+- Delete All: Users have the option to delete all entries at once, with a confirmation prompt to ensure deliberate action.

+- Filter Option: Users can filter the table entries by name, email, or phone number for easy searching and viewing of specific records.

-- Real-time Form Validation: The form fields validate input data on the fly, ensuring correctness before submission.
+- Real-time Form Validation: Form fields validate input data in real-time, ensuring correctness (e.g., name must contain only letters, phone number must be exactly 10 digits) before submission.

 - Responsive Design: The interface is designed to be responsive, ensuring usability across different screen sizes.

 ## TECHNOLOGIES USED